jlperona/jekyll-to-gatsby-test/src/pages/markdown/projects/gpgpu-sim-dockerfiles.md

 ---
+title: GPGPU-Sim Dockerfiles
-title    : GPGPU-Sim Dockerfiles excerpt  : Dealing with dependency hell in simulating GPU workloads. header   : teaser : /assets/images/projects/gpgpu-sim-dockerfiles/teaser.jpg
+excerpt: Dealing with dependency hell in simulating GPU workloads.
+header:
+  teaser: /assets/images/projects/gpgpu-sim-dockerfiles/teaser.jpg
 ---

 This project writeup was originally posted on Medium in 2018.